filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 ## Backwards Compatibility

 NI-PoRep would become a new proof type with a different on-chain flow as current PoRep (due to the removal of the `PreCommit` step).
+A new method, `ProveCommitSectorNI` is added and the existing ProveCommit methods (ie, `ProveCommitSector`, `ProveCommitAggregate`, `ProveCommitSectors3`) will not accept NI-PoRep proof.

 ## Test Cases